LogoOsome

 With an LTVP, you can stay in Singapore for a period of up to two years, and the pass can be renewed for subsequent periods.
 The LTVP is different from other types of visas in Singapore, such as the Employment Pass, which is issued to foreign professionals, managers, and executives who are employed by Singapore companies; or the Student Pass, which is issued to foreign students who wish to study in Singapore.

-The Long-Term Visit Pass is meant for a common-law partner, step-child, or handicapped child of an Employment Pass or S Pass holder.
+The Long-Term Visit Pass is meant for a common-law partner, step-child, or handicapped child of the main pass holder (an Employment Pass or S Pass holder).
 Pass holders who earn over S$12,000 can also get a pass for their parents.

-To apply for a LTVP, the applicant must be sponsored by a Singapore citizen or permanent resident who is either a spouse, parent, child or grandchild.
+To apply for an LTVP, the applicant must be sponsored by a Singapore citizen or permanent resident who is either a spouse, parent, child or grandchild.
 The sponsor must also meet certain eligibility criteria, such as income and housing requirements.
-The application process for the LTVP can be done online or at a Singapore embassy or consulate overseas, and typically takes several weeks to process.
+The application process for the Long-Term Visit Pass (LTVP) can be done online or at a Singapore embassy or consulate overseas, and typically takes several weeks to process.

 What Is LTVP+?

-Also known as the Singapore Long Term Visit Pass Plus, the LTVP+ allows holders to stay in Singapore for three years, and can be subsequently renewed for up to five years per renewal.
+Also known as a Long-Term Visit Pass Plus, the LTVP+ allows holders to stay in Singapore for three years and can be subsequently renewed for up to five years per renewal.
 This is applicable to spouses of Singaporean citizens or Permanent Residents.
 Additionally, LTVP+ holders can enjoy health and employment benefits.

 Nonetheless, LTVP+’s eligibility conditions include having at least one child who is Singaporean.
 If you do not have a child, you could still be eligible if you have been married for at least three years.

-There are two types of LTVP available in Singapore – namely the ones issued by the Singapore Immigrant and Checkpoints Authority (ICA), and the MOM.
+There are two types of Long-Term Visit Pass (LTVP) available in Singapore– namely the ones issued by the Singapore Immigrant and Checkpoints Authority (ICA), and the MOM.

 1st Type: Issued by the ICA